 Caroline Worboys | Top influencer in DataIQ Awards 2018

-Caroline provides her thoughts on the changing world of data, tech and what changes we might expect with GDPR.
+Top influencer Caroline Worboys provides her thoughts on the changing world of data, tech, the DataIQ Awards 2018 and what changes we might expect with GDPR.

 Path to power